The Alchemy of Sunshine and Success: Spain’s Emerging Landscape for Dreamers

 To get a job on the up and up in Spain, outsiders gotta have the proper papers to work and the okay to live there:

-• EU/EEA and Swiss Citizens can hop right into the job scene.
+- EU/EEA and Swiss Citizens can easily enter the job market.
 But if they plan to stay over three months, they’ve got to check in with the Spanish officials.

-• Non-EU/EEA Citizens: Folks outside the EU must get a work and residency permit.
-You need a specific job lined up, and the company should prove that it can’t find anyone from Spain or the EU to do the gig.
+- Non-EU/EEA Citizens: Folks outside the EU must get a work and residency permit.
+You need a specific job lined up, and the company should demonstrate that it can’t find anyone from Spain or the EU to fill the position.

 For all the details on work permits and visas, visit the Spanish government’s official site at extranjeros.inclusion.gob.es.